MateuszKurowski/grafik_gigantow/README-EN.md

 ---

-Once the script has finished executing, a file named **_Giants Schedule.csv_** will appear in the main folder, which can be imported into the chosen calendar.
+Once the script has finished executing, a file named **_Terminarz giganci.csv_** will appear in the main folder, which can be imported into the chosen calendar.

 ## Error Verification